trampgeek/jobe/README.md

 An alternative approach, and probably the simplest way to get up and running, is to use the [JobeInABox](https://hub.docker.com/r/trampgeek/jobeinabox/) Docker image, which should be runnable with a single terminal command on any Linux system that has docker installed.
 Thanks to David Bowes for the initial work on this.
-Please be aware that while this Docker image has been around for a couple of years and no significant issues have been reported the developer has not himself used it in a production environment.
+Please be aware that while this Docker image has been around for a couple of years the developer has not himself used it in a production environment.
 Feedback is welcomed.
 The steps to fire up a Jobe Server on Digital Ocean using JobeInAbox are given below in section *Setting up a JobeInAbox Digital Ocean server*.

+However, for security and performance reasons it it *strongly* recommended to run Jobe on a dedicated server, even when running it in a container.

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 PHP must have been compiled with the System V